 Collection day and time

-Please make sure your bins are outside by 6am on your day of collection leave your bin visibly at the edge of your property, close to the pavement (but not on it).
+Please make sure your bins are outside by 6am on your day of collection and leave your bin visible at the edge of your property, close to the pavement (but not on it).
 We will not be able to collect bins from your garden.